Pietro F. Peretto

 We study the interactions between technological change, resource scarcity and population dynamics in a Schumpeterian model with endogenous fertility.
 We find a pseudo-Malthusian equilibrium in which population is constant and determined by resource scarcity while income grows exponentially.
 If labor and resources are substitutes in production, income and fertility dynamics are self-balancing and the pseudo-Malthusian equilibrium is the global attractor of the system.
 If labor and resources are complements, income and fertility dynamics are self-reinforcing and drive the economy towards either demographic explosion or collapse.
 Introducing a minimum resource requirement per capita, we obtain constant population even under complementarity.

-Resources, Innovation and Growth in the Global Economy (with Simone Valente), Journal of Monetary Economics (2011), 58, 387-399. (available online)
+Resources, Innovation and Growth in the Global Economy (with Simone Valente), Journal of Monetary Economics (2011), 58, 387-399.

 The relative performance of open economies is analyzed in an endogenous growth model with asymmetric trade.
 A resource-rich country trades resource-based intermediates for final goods produced by a resource-poor economy.
 The effects of an increase in the resource endowment depend on the elasticity of substitution between resources and labor in intermediates' production.
 Under substitution (complementarity), the resource boom generates higher (lower) income, lower (higher) employment in the primary sector and faster (slower) growth in the resource-rich economy.
 In the resource-poor economy, the shock induces a higher (lower) relative wage and positive (negative) growth effects that are exclusively due to trade.

-Credit Quantity And Credit Quality: Bank Competition And Capital Accumulation (with Nicola Cetorelli), Journal of Economic Theory, forthcoming (accepted 10/12/2011).
+Credit Quantity And Credit Quality: Bank Competition And Capital Accumulation (with Nicola Cetorelli), Journal of Economic Theory (2012), 147(3), 967-998.

 In this paper we show that bank competition has an intrinsically ambiguous impact on capital accumulation and growth.
 We further show that banking market structure is also responsible for the emergence of development traps in economies that otherwise would be characterized by unique steady state equilibria.
 These predictions explain the conflicting evidence gathered from recent empirical studies on the role of bank competition for the real economy.
 We obtain these results developing a dynamic, general equilibrium model of capital accumulation where banks operate in a Cournot oligopoly.
 More banks lead to a higher quantity of credit available to entrepreneurs, but also to diminished incentives to screen loan applicants, thus to poorer capital allocation.
 We also show that conditioning on economic parameters describing the quality of the entrepreneurial population resolves the theoretical ambiguity.
 In economies where prospective entrepreneurs are on average of low quality, hence where screening is especially beneficial, less competition leads to higher capital accumulation.
 The opposite is true where entrepreneurs are innately of higher quality.

-Sustaining The Goose That Lays The Golden Egg: A Continuous Treatment Of Technological Transfer (with Nelson Sà and Michelle Connolly), Scottish Journal of Political Economy (2009), 56, 492-507.
+Sustaining The Goose That Lays The Golden Egg: A Continuous Treatment Of Technological Transfer

 This paper proposes a simple model of the trade-offs perceived by innovating firms when investing in countries with limited intellectual property rights (IPR).
 The model allows for a continuous treatment of technology transfer and production cost gains occurring through FDI.
 While it does not consider possible changes in rates of innovation caused by changes in intellectual property rights in developing countries, it allows one to uncover a potentially non-monotonic relationship between welfare and IPR in the recipient country.

-Resource abundance, growth and welfare: A Schumpeterian perspective, Journal of Development Economics (2012), 97, 142-155. (available online)
+Resource abundance, growth and welfare: A Schumpeterian perspective

 This paper takes a new look at the long-run implications of resource abundance.
 It develops a Schumpeterian model of endogenous growth that incorporates an upstream resource-intensive sector and yields an analytical solution for the transition path.
 It then derives conditions under which, as the economy's endowment of a natural resource rises, (i) growth accelerates and welfare rises, (ii) growth decelerates but welfare rises nevertheless, and (iii) growth decelerates and welfare falls.
 Which of these scenarios prevails depends on the response of the natural resource price to an increase in the resource endowment.
 The price response determines the change in income earned by the owners of the resource (the households) and thereby the change in their expenditure on manufacturing goods.
 Since manufacturing is the economy's innovative sector, this income-to-expenditure effect links resource abundance to the size of the market for manufacturing goods and drives how resource abundance affects incentives to undertake innovative activity.

-Factor-Eliminating Technological Change (with John Seater)
+Factor-Eliminating Technological Change

-Energy Taxes and Endogenous Technological Change, Journal of Environmental Economics and Management (2009), 57, 269-283. (available online)
+, Journal of Environmental Economics and Management (2009), 57, 269-283.

 This paper studies the effects of a tax on energy use in a growth model where market structure is endogenous and jointly determined with the rate of technological change.
 Because this economy does not exhibit the scale effect (a positive relation between TFP growth and aggregate R&D), the tax has no effect on the steady-state growth rate.
 It has, however, important transitional effects that give rise to surprising results.
 Specifically, under the plausible assumption that energy demand is inelastic, there exists a hump-shaped relation between the energy tax and welfare.
 This shape stems from the fact that the reallocation of resources from energy production to manufacturing triggers a temporary acceleration of TFP growth that generates a ✓-shaped time profile of consumption.
 If endogenous technological change raises consumption sufficiently fast and by a sufficient amount in the long run, the tax raises welfare despite the fact that -- in line with standard intuition -- it lowers consumption in the short run.

-The Growth and Welfare Effects of Deficit-Financed Dividend Tax Cuts, Journal of Money, Credit and Banking (2011), 43, 835-869.
+The Growth and Welfare Effects of Deficit-Financed Dividend Tax Cuts

 I develop a tractable growth model that allows me to study analytically transition dynamics and welfare in response to a deficit-financed cut of the tax rate on distributed dividends.
 I then carry out a quantitative assessment of the Job Growth and Taxpayer Relief Reconciliation Act (JGTRRA) of 2003.
 I find that the Act produces lower steady-state growth despite the fact that the economy's saving and employment ratios rise.
 Most importantly, it produces a welfare loss of 19.34% of annual consumption per capita --- a substantial effect driven by the fact that the steady-state growth rate falls from 2% to 1.08%.